Coupling of a Nuclear Transition to a Surface Acoustic Wave: Introduction

 \section{Introduction}

 When low-energy nuclear $\gamma$ transitions occur in certain solids, the recoil can be coherently absorbed by the entire lattice.
 This results in a recoil-free transition that is characterized by extremely narrow spectral lines and is known as the \M effect~\cite{mossbauer_kernresonanzabsorption_1958}.
 Discovered in 1958, the \M effect was soon employed in a landmark experiment to measure the gravitational redshift, one of the predictions of general relativity~\cite{pound_apparent_1960}.
 Today, \M spectroscopy is a useful tool in chemistry and materials science; shifts of the extremely narrow resonances are sensitive local probes to the electric, magnetic, and structural environments of \M active atoms.~\cite{gutlich_mossbauer_2011}.
 Beyond precision spectroscopy, the \M effect is a fundamental tool in nuclear and x-ray quantum optics~\cite{adams_x-ray_2013,rohlsberger_electromagnetically_2012,haber_collective_2016,lentrodt_toward_2025}.
 Coherent control of a nuclear ensemble, achieved through external magnetic fields~\cite{heiman_rf-induced_1968} or mechanical modulation~\cite{ruby_acoustically_1960,mketchyan_modulation_1979,yamashita_measurement_2024}, has enabled demonstrations such as waveform shaping of recoilless $\gamma$-ray photons~\cite{vagizov_coherent_2014} and spectral narrowing of synchrotron pulses~\cite{heeg_spectral_2017}.
 Here, we demonstrate the coupling of enriched ${}^{57}\mathrm{Fe}$ nuclei to a traveling surface acoustic wave (SAW) at $97.9~\mathrm{MHz}$ in a monolithic device.
-This approach offers two fundamental advantages.
-First, it enables coherent modulation of nuclear resonances at much higher frequencies than previously achieved with vibrating piezo actuators~\cite{mketchyan_modulation_1979,vagizov_coherent_2014,heeg_spectral_2017,yamashita_measurement_2024}, thereby extending the accessible modulation bandwidth.
-Second, SAW devices are a mature platform in the quantum regime~\cite{schuetz_universal_2015,manenti_surface_2016,satzinger_quantum_2018}, combining high coherence, design flexibility, and compatibility with solid-state quantum systems~\cite{golter_optomechanical_2016, sletten_resolving_2019,patel_surface_2024}.
-Extending this control to \M nuclei opens a promising route toward phonon-based quantum control of nuclear states~\cite{liao_optomechanically_2017}, establishing a new interface between nuclear quantum optics and surface phononics.
+This approach offers three fundamental advantages over bulk piezo driven films.
+First, it enables modulation of nuclear resonances at frequencies well above the nuclear linewidth, extending the accessible modulation bandwidth beyond what has been achieved with conventional piezo-driven schemes~\cite{mketchyan_modulation_1979,vagizov_coherent_2014,heeg_spectral_2017,yamashita_measurement_2024}.
+Second, the fabrication of surface acoustic wave devices is well-controlled and scalable, with considerable flexibility in the design.
+Third, SAWs constitute a mature solid-state platform well understood in the quantum regime ~\cite{schuetz_universal_2015,manenti_surface_2016,satzinger_quantum_2018} and compatible with a wide variety of quantum systems~\cite{sletten_resolving_2019,golter_optomechanical_2016,patel_surface_2024}.